 Should I get it?

 Nah.
 I mean, you could.
-But you probably don’t need to, unless you really want the tech support.
+But you probably don’t need to, because it’s a box that sits under your TV and doesn’t go anywhere.